 - Step 2.
 Sell the book: Book Marketing Strategies : Quick Start Guide for Self Published Authors“

-The effort – and also the joy- of being a self published author comes from owning these steps yourself.
+The effort – and also the joy- of being a self published author comes from doing many of these activities yourself.
 There is no magic bullet to solve your problem.
 As a self published author review & research these steps and write down what you need to do in a To-Do list.
-Also remember that being self published doesn’t mean you have to do everything yourself, so your To-Do list also should contain a list of people (friends as well as paid experts) who could possible help you.
+Remember that being self published doesn’t mean you have to do everything yourself, so your To-Do list also should contain a list of people (friends as well as paid experts) who could possibly help you.

 Here’s a short list of nomenclature:

 - Elevator Pitch & Author Bio: This is concise attention grabbing introduction of yourself and your unique message – in 50 words or less.
 Imagine you meant a prospective reader in the elevator, what will you tell him about yourself and your book in 1 minute?Author Bio, on the other hand is a brief introduction of yourself and your works which can be on your website.
 Though it is very similar to the elevator pitch, it can be a bit longer.
 Here are some great tips on what an Author Bio should contain: 10 Tips on How to Write an Author Bio